Teodor276/Ultimate_TicTacTie/README.md

 Ultimate Tic Tac Toe is a strategic twist on the classic game of Tic Tac Toe.
 In this implementation, you play against a competitive AI that uses **Minimax with Alpha-Beta Pruning** for decision-making, ensuring intelligent and fast responses.

+> 🏫 This project was developed as part of an **Artificial Intelligence course** at **Harding University**, with the goal of applying algorithmic game theory and decision-making strategies in a real-world interactive setting.

 ---

 ## 🎮 Game Concept